Trump Said ‘You’ve Got To Deny’ Women’s Accusations, According To Woodward Book

 Donald Trump reportedly told a friend that “you’ve got to deny” and “push back” whenever accusations of sexual improprieties are made, Bob Woodward claims in his new book.

-As The Independent reports, the veteran Watergate reporter makes the damning claim in his new book, Fear, which describes a White House in chaos.
+As the Independent reports, the veteran Watergate reporter makes the damning claim in his new book, Fear, which describes a White House in chaos.

-According to an unnamed source who claims to be a “friend” of the 45th president, at some point the friend and Trump were discussing sexual harassment claims.
+According to an unnamed source who claims to be a friend of the 45th president, at some point, the friend and Trump were discussing sexual harassment claims.
 It is not clear if the advice Trump supposedly gave this friend came in the context of the friend being accused of sexual abuse.
 Nevertheless, Trump’s advice was direct.

 “You’ve got to deny, deny, deny and push back on these women.
 If you admit to anything and any culpability, then you’re dead.
 That was a big mistake you made.”

-Trump also encouraged the friend to be relentless in his denials and chastised him for not being more aggressive at the beginning.
+Trump also encouraged the friend to be relentless in his denials and chastised him for not being more aggressive in the beginning.

 “You didn’t come out guns blazing and just challenge them.
 You showed weakness.
 You’ve got to be strong.
 You’ve got to be aggressive.
 You’ve got to push back hard.
 You’ve got to deny anything that’s said about you.
 Never admit.”

 Trump himself has been accused by over a dozen women of sexual misconduct.
-And in a famous quote that surfaced during the 2016 campaign, Trump was caught on audio recording telling Access Hollywood reporter Billy Bush that when you’re a celebrity such as Trump, you can get away with sexually assaulting women.
+And in a famous quote that surfaced during the 2016 campaign, Trump was caught on an audio recording telling Access Hollywood reporter Billy Bush that when you’re a celebrity such as Trump, you can get away with sexually assaulting women.

 “Grab ’em by the p***y.”